kellerflint/Course-Resources/content/SQL - W10 Advanced Querying and Data Analytics Assignment.md

 Expected result:

 <img src="https://raw.githubusercontent.com/kellerflint/Class-Intro-SQL/hugo/content/SQL-Files/Images/AQR10.png">

+**Use the Northwind database for the following queries.
+Each query is worth 5 points.**

 9. The procurement team wants to know the number of suppliers from each country.
 They need a report showing the country and the corresponding supplier count.